 The Company accounts for stock-based compensation under Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees ("APB No. 25").
-Under APB No. 25, the Company's stock option and employee stock purchase plans qualify as non-compensatory plans.
-Under Financial Accounting Standards Board Interpretation 44, Accounting for Certain Transactions Involving Stock Compensation, an Interpretation of APB No. 25, outside directors are considered employees for purposes of applying APB No. 25, if they are elected by the stockholders.
-Consequently, no compensation expense for employees and directors is recognized.
-Stock issued to non-employees is compensatory and compensation expense is recognized under Statement of Financial Accounting Standards No. 123, Accounting for Stock-Based Compensation ("Statement No. 123") as amended by Statement of Financial Accounting Standards No. 148, Accounting for Stock-Based Compensation-Transition and Disclosure ("Statement No. 148").
+Under APB No. 25, the Company's stock option and employee stock purchase plans qualify as noncompensatory plans.
+Under Financial Accounting Standards Board Interpretation 44, Accounting for Certain Transactions Involving Stock Compensation, an Interpretation of APB No. 25, outside directors are considered employees for purposes of applying APB No. 25, if they are elected by the shareholders.
+Consequently, no compensation expense for employees and directors is recognized unless there has been a modification to their grants as was the case for the directors in May 2004, resulting in a recognized expense of \$457,000 during 2004.
+Stock issued to non-employees is compensatory and compensation expense is recognized under Statement of Financial Accounting Standards No. 123, Accounting for Stock-Based Compensation ("Statement No. 123") as amended by Statement of Financial Accounting Standards No. 148, Accounting for Stock-Based Compensation-Transition and Disclosure.

-The following table illustrates the pro forma effect on net loss and net loss per share had the Company applied the fair value recognition provisions of Statement No. 123 for the three months ended March 31, 2004 and 2003.
+The following table illustrates the pro forma effect on net loss and net loss per share had the Company applied the fair value recognition provisions of Statement No. 123 for the three month periods ended March 31, 2005 and 2004.